1D 2D 3D Mind Framework & Quiz

 THE 1D 2D 3D MIND FRAMEWORK:

-The 1D mind is our primal animal mind and the source of our basic impulses and instincts.
+The 1D mind is our most primal state of mind and driven by basic impulses and instincts.
 Committed to a singular mission—our survival—it directs our focus to the urgent and short-term.
-Ever on alert for threats—real and imagined—the 1D mind harbors the ‘fight or flight’ or stress response and drives emotional reactions such as anger, anxiety and fear.
-It is guided by inputs from our senses and shaped by our past experiences.
+Ever on alert for threats—real and imagined—the 1D mind harbors the ‘fight or flight’ or stress response and emotional reactions such as anxiety and fear.
+It is guided by inputs from our senses, emotional reactions, and our past experiences.
 While the 1D mind is critical for survival, most of us tend to overuse it, falling prey to its weaknesses.

 The 3D mind is the source of our intuition, insights, and innovative and creative potential.
 It leads us to discover our passion, purpose and meaning and fosters compassion, empathy and connection.
 When we are in the 3D state, we lose track of time, place and self and experience deep inner calm, serenity and joy (i.e. being in flow or in the zone).
 The 3D mind is the catalyst for lasting change and the secret power of true leaders, visionaries, artists, innovators and change agents.
 Most of us use the 3D mind much less than possible.